 How do I know if Oriental Medicine can even help me?

-I offer free 20 minute consults and actually prefer them.
+I offer free 20 minute consults and you may schedule this as phone call or you may come in.
 This allows you to ask questions, talk about what you would like to be treated for, and I will assess if Oriental Medicine is a good fit for you.
 Depending on your condition, I may refer you to another health care professional.

-The first appointment is 90 minutes because I am getting to know you.
-Even if you have had acupuncture before I like to get a complete picture of you and your health.
+The first appointment is one hour minutes.
+During this time, I complete a health intake with you so can get a complete picture of you and your health.
 This is one of many places where Chinese Medicine really excels.
 We want to actually sit listen to what you have to say.
 You will fill out a new patient form and either submit it to me or you may fill one out in the office.
 I ask a lot of questions and will elaborate further during your first appointment.
 Burping a lot means something in Chinese Medicine, who would have known!
 Please note that your first acupuncture treatment will be shorter because we spend more time focusing on your intake and I like to see how you react to your treatment.